BWMosher/coronavirus-data/variants/visualization/README.md

 # Welcome to my folder of NYC Covid graphs

-## What is in this folder
+## What is in this repo

-- There's a human-readable data file called `../variant-epi-data-readable.csv`
+- There's a human-readable version of `../variant-epi-data-readable.csv` for each week since 2021-06-10 in `../history`
 	- It has the dates and total count sequenced (from `../cases-sequenced.csv`)
-- This folder called `visualization/` contains my files
+- This folder called `visualization/` contains plotting stuff, plots, gifs
+	- They're not updated weekly anymore, it's a few times a year now.
-	- `visualization/all-weeks-plotted.p` plots all strains given in `../variant-epi-data-readable.csv`
+	- `visualization/YYYY-MM-DD.p` plots all strains given in the data for the week ending on that date
 		- This is gnuplot code.
 [How to install gnuplot](https://www.google.com/search?q=gnuplot+installation+directions).
 		- It plots the strains in a stacked histogram.
-		- `visualization/all-weeks-plotted.png` is the resulting image.
+		- `visualization/YYYY-MM-DD.png` is the resulting image.
 		- Download it to view it or scroll down.
 	<!-- - `../visualization/four-weeks-plotted.p` makes a graph that highlights the four last weeks of data that the city is just lumping together on their public display. -->
 	<!-- - `visualization/ignored-strains.p` is a graph that uses the data before they eliminated strains that are not very prevalent. -->